Bureau of Justice Statistics, Department of Justice.

 Comments are encouraged and will be accepted for 60 days until May 4, 2020.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 If you have additional comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Connor Brooks, Statistician, Law Enforcement Statistics Unit, Bureau of Justice Statistics, 810 Seventh Street NW, Washington, DC 20531 (email: Connor.Brooks@usdoj.gov; phone: 202-514-8633).

 End Further Info

 Start Supplemental Information

-6. An estimate of the total public burden (in hours) associated with the collection: The estimated total annual public burden associated with this application is 17,014.5 hours; the applicants' burden is 900 hours and the debtors' burden is 16,114.5 hours.
+6) An estimate of the total public burden (in hours) associated with the Start Printed Page 12942collection: The estimated public burden hours associated with this collection is 581 hours annually.

 End Supplemental Information

 Department Clearance Officer for PRA, U.S. Department of Justice.